Tom Brady Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Matchup vs. Carolina

-- Brady averaged 274.2 passing yards per game in four matchups against the Panthers, 5.3 yards fewer than his over/under for Sunday.
+- Brady averages 274.2 passing yards per game in four matchups against the Panthers, 5.3 fewer yards his over/under in Sunday's game.

-- Brady threw a touchdown pass in each of those contests against the Panthers, and threw multiple TD passes against them four times.
+- Brady had a TD pass in all of those games against the Panthers, while recording multiple TDs two times.

 - Note: Brady's stats vs. Panthers date back to 2016.